by Sasha Alyson

 3. Some countries did make great strides in education soon after independence.
 In just four years, until his assassination in 1987, Thomas Sankara initiated a grassroots literacy campaign in Burkina Faso, to great effect.
 I have not found any comprehensive look at how education systems evolved in Africa and Asia in the quarter century or so after independence, before the education sector became dominated by the aid industry.
 If any reader can recommend something, I’ll be grateful.

 4. In saying that enrollment was the U.N. goal, I’ve simplified.
 The U.N. goal was “Ensure that, by 2015, children everywhere, boys and girls alike, will be able to complete a full course of primary schooling.”
 This seems to be calling for access, not enrollment, but the U.N. has consistently reported it by using enrollment figures.
 To get enrollment numbers up, many countries began enforcing compulsory-schooling laws.
 Note also that actual attendance is different from enrollment.
-While there’s no good, comprehensive data, reports I’ve found suggest that in developing regions, about 20% of enrolled students do not actually attend.
+What little data I can find suggests that in developing regions, about 20% of enrolled students do not actually attend.
 Nor do about 20% of teachers.